k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

    Note that TDM implementation sets the **enable_masking** and **enable_sequences** session level keys to either **true** or **false** based on the TDM task's attributes.
 For example, the **MaskingSequence** Actor generates a new ID value when the task replaces the sequences of the copied entities.
 Else, the original ID is returned.

 * **useEnvironment**, indicates whether to separate the masked value per environment.
-Set to **true** to generate a new masked value in each environment.
+When set to **true**, it generates a new masked value in each environment.
 When set to **false**, the same masked value is used across all environments.
 * **useExecutionId**, indicates whether to use the Execution ID during the flow run whereby the Execution ID is a unique string generated each time the flow is run.
 Set to **true** to generate a new masked value in each execution.
 When set to **false**, the same masked value is used across different executions.
 * **useInstanceId**, indicates whether to use the Instance ID as part of the masking cache.
 * **hashedInputValue**, indicates whether to store the original or the hashed input value.
 By default the hashed value is stored.
 Set to **false** to disable caching and store the original value.